Claims-Made Vs. Occurrence Coverage

 Depending on the insurance company, if you meet certain requirements tail coverage may be offered for free.
 If the requirements have not been met, the claims-made policy may come with the option to purchase tail coverage for a specified period, such as 1, 3 or 5 years, or an unlimited amount of time.

-Claims Made: Prior Acts Coverage
+Claims-Made: Prior Acts Coverage

 Prior acts coverage is another important feature of a claims-made policy.
 It relates to claims that occurred before the inception of a claims-made policy.
 This concept becomes important when switching claims-made policies.